Gabriella439/slides/eXchange2022/slides.md

 [A History of Haskell: Being Lazy with Class](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/history.pdf)

-This "founder effect" primed Haskell to be well-suited for implemented programming languages
+This "founder effect" primed Haskell to be well-suited for implementing programming languages

 ## The missing pieces 🧩